 FAQs for prospective police officers

-What is the job outlook & earning potential for police officers?
+What is the job outlook for police officers?

 The job outlook for police officers and detectives is expected to remain stable in the coming years with employment projected to grow five percent from 2012 to 2022, according to the Bureau of Labor Statistics (BLS).
 The field is a competitive one to conquer but there are ways to set yourself apart with skills, education and experience.

-The BLS reported the median annual salary for police officers and detectives as $56,980 in 2012.
-Additionally, many agencies will provide you with an allowance for uniforms as well as above-average benefits and even options to retire after just 20-25 years on the force.
+Additionally, many agencies will provide you with options to retire after just 20-25 years on the force.

 What skills & qualities do you need to become a police officer?

 A good police officer will have a wide array of skills and qualities.
 Below are a list of some common skills and characteristics you should be able to demonstrate when you apply.